Coffee and Hazelnut Macaroons

 Copyright © 2009 Delia Smith/New Crane Internet Limited, ALL RIGHTS RESERVED.

 If you are a coffee fan, this is the coffee dessert – the best ever!
 It is based on an old-fashioned recipe for honeycomb mould, which sometimes separates into layers but sadly often doesn't.
-Therefore, I have now given up on layers because, anyway,

 Most Popular recipes